Optimal Allocation with Peer Information: Introduction

 The following class of \emph{jury mechanisms} is an instructive starting point.
 Before consulting anyone, the principal assigns some agents the role of ``jurors,'' the others the role of ``candidates.''
 The jurors' reports determine which candidate gets the good.
 Jurors never win, and candidates are never consulted.
-Jury mechanisms are DIC and resemble mechanisms used in practice.
+Jury mechanisms are DIC and resemble mechanisms commonly used in practice.
 For example, scientific peer review is founded on the idea that reviewers should have no stake in the decision.
 But are jury mechanisms optimal?
 For example, is it possible to improve the mechanism by also eliciting information from the candidates?
-We show that jury mechanisms are optimal in two special cases: if there are two agents and the principal can keep the good, or if there are up to three agents and the principal must allocate the good (\Cref{prop:juries}).
-However, outside these special cases, other DIC mechanisms can outperform jury mechanisms.
+We show that jury mechanisms are optimal only in two special cases: if there are two agents and the principal can keep the good, or if there are up to three agents and the principal must allocate the good (\Cref{prop:juries}).

-We contribute two sets of results.
-First, we characterize DIC mechanisms, showing that optimal DIC mechanisms tend to be complex and involve randomization.
-Second, we present a simple, interpretable class of DIC mechanisms that is approximately optimal when agents are informationally small.
-Informational smallness roughly means that no agent alone has information that is crucial for evaluating a large fraction of the other agents.
-In the main text, we focus on the problem where the principal can keep the good, but we provide analogues for all main results if the good must be allocated.